 It’s time to get your hands dirty!
 So first, wash up really well.
 I also suggest removing rings, but that’s just me.
 Now get your hands in there and thoroughly mix the 455 grams of flour with the 320 grams of water you added.
 Yup, it will most likely be a sticky hot mess.

 While mixing, I use a dough scraper to help get bits off the sides of the bowl and my hands, helping to combine it all.

 Congrats my friend!
 You just made the autolyse.
-Now let this mixture sit for an hour at about 75°F. We cover our bowl with a cloth tea towel.
+Now let this mixture sit for an hour at about 75°F. We cover our bowl with a damp tea towel.
+(Keeping it damp prevents the dough from drying out.)
 If you are using a dough tub, set the lid loosely on top.
 During this time, the flour becomes hydrated, which activates enzymes that jump start the fermentation process and gluten development.

 Temperature Troubleshooting Tips